danielnoam/portfolio/content/games/project-umn/content.md

 This project helped me develop skills with C# interfaces, abstract classes, and Unity's Shader Graph, Scriptable Objects, Animator, and the use of animation tweening libraries.

-- Created a detailed GDD to plan the game's scope, mechanics, and story progression.
+- Using a GDD to plan the game's scope, mechanics, and story progression.
 - Used Scriptable Objects to build modular, reusable components for puzzles.
 - Implemented Cinemachine for dynamic camera movements and cutscenes.
 - Built custom shaders with Shader Graph to create the game's distinctive minimalist look.